3 Reasons ACOs Are Needed in Health Care Today

 Quality metrics impact shared savingsThe MSSP hinges on improving patient outcomes.
 Scores are based on 34 quality metrics and organizations must maintain certain standards to be eligible for shared savings.
 All 34 quality measures are categorized under four pillars:

-- Care coordination/patient
+- Care coordination/patient safety

 - Preventive health